Emerald Square: History

-Decline and Closure
+Decline

 The Emerald Square Mall maintained popularity during the early 2000s and had maintained a 92% occupancy rate during this period—considered moderate by industry standards.
 Despite initial stability, by the mid 2000s increased competition from Wrentham Village Premium Outlets and Providence Place Mall was cited as significantly affecting tenant recruitment and retention.
 Compared to other malls in Simon Property Group’s portfolio, Emerald Square's per-square-foot sales were middling to declining.
 On June 14, 2007, the Massachusetts Appellate Tax Board determined that Emerald Square was overvalued and that economic conditions, property-specific challenges, and competitive pressures warranted a property tax reassessment at a lower valuation.

 Occupancy at Emerald Square Mall continued to decline throughout the 2010s, with no meaningful recovery.
 Notable tenants such as the Disney Store and Olympia Sports closed during this period, contributing to the mall's growing number of vacancies.
 In March 2020, the mall temporarily closed in response to the COVID-19 pandemic; the mall would reopen in June 2020.
 On January 29, 2021, it was announced that Sears would be closing as part of a plan to close 23 stores nationwide; the store closed on April 18, 2021.
 In 2022, Simon officially transferred ownership of the mall to Kohan Retail Investment Group, a company known for acquiring and attempting to revitalize distressed malls across the United States.
 During this time, roughly 80% of the mall's parking structures were cordoned off due to deterioration.